-For a VLAN to operate with MLD snooping, both the global state and its interface state must be enabled. the setting of IGMP snooping and MLD snooping settings are independent on a VLAN, so they can be enabled simultaneously on the same VLAN.
+For a VLAN to operate with MLD snooping, both the global state and per interface state must be enabled.
+On a VLAN, the setting of IGMP snooping and MLD snooping are independent.
+That is, IGMP snooping and MLD snooping can be simultaneously enabled on the same VLAN.